ikhsan/ikhsan.github.io/source/blog/2017-03-26-harder-better-faster-stronger-notification.en.html.markdown

 @end
 ```

 Can you see any of our extension methods?
 Exactly!
 Objective-C can't understand Swift's protocol extensions and generic methods.
+So how do we make our methods compatible to Objective-C classes?

-First step, we can make our `Notifiable` protocol to be a base class so that it will share its dynamic notification naming.
+Firstly, we can make our `Notifiable` protocol to be a base class so that it will share its dynamic notification naming.

 Making your code compatible with Objective-C can sometimes feel like your going backwards.
 You might often heard that "Don't use subclass if you don't want magic behaviours, use protocol extension all the way, etc".
 Subclassing is fine, nothing bad about using it.
 Subclassing is a great tool especially in our case because we care about compatibility and only have one level of subclassing.